 One of the biggest sources of confusion in the world of internet security is the difference between a vulnerability scan and a penetration test, also referred to as a pen test.
 This confusion has led to many businesses being sold a vulnerability scan under the guise of a pen test – putting their security system at risk in the process.

 Internet security is as important as ever, especially with the recent bouts of ransomware attacks that have been widely reported in the media.
-Due to this, and the ongoing security of your business, it is incredibly important to know the difference between a vulnerability scan and a pen test – two very essential components of comprehensive business security.
+Due to this, and the ongoing security of your business, it is incredibly important to know the difference between a vulnerability scan and a penetration test – two very essential components of comprehensive business security.